Updated on August 23, 2022

 Your refusal to take a drug test may lead to the removal of your children from your home if the caseworker believes that your kids are at risk of immediate harm.

 If CPS has already taken your children, refusing a CPS drug test can make it difficult to return your kids.
-The sooner you contact a Harker Heights Child Protective Services lawyer, the better.
-Do not wait until a CPS caseworker comes knocking on your door.
-Speak with an attorney as soon as you find out about the ongoing CPS investigation.
+Don’t wait until a caseworker comes to your door.
+Speak with a Harker Heights Child Protective Services attorney as soon as you find out about the ongoing CPS investigation.

 What Happens if the Drug Test Comes Back Positive?